 The Patriots are one of the most respected NFL teams in recent history, and many fans assumed with that pedigree they would win their sixth Super Bowl in the last 17 years earlier this year.
 Unfortunately, they ran into a formidable obstacle, falling to the Philadelphia Eagles in a highly competitive game.

-In the same vein, it’s often a common thought that the most prominent law firms, or firms with higher lawyer rates, are likely more price inelastic than firms with lower rates.
+In the same vein, it’s often a common thought that the most prominent law firms, or firms with higher lawyer rates, are less likely to have pricing sensitivities than firms with lower rates.
 Thus, they should have no issues in collecting all or a greater percentage of any yearly increases to their higher rates.
 Nonetheless, we found a different story.
 Unsurprisingly, by separating the segments and looking at the 10 firms in Peer Monitor with the highest standard rate values in each for 2017, we discovered that the firms with the highest rates in each segment were more aggressive in raising their standard rates than firms with lower rates.

 The “high-rate firms” had an average standard rate growth of 4.4% for Am Law 100, 4.0% for Am Law Second Hundred and 3.5% for Midsize firms.
 However, were these firms able to see these increases through the billing process and capture them at the time of collection?

 It doesn’t appear so, with the exception of the Am Law Second Hundred high-rate firms.
 The Am Law 100 collected rates grew only 2.4% in 2017 and the Midsize showed less realization and only grew its collected rates 1.2%.
-In other words, the firms with the highest rates in each segment were relatively price elastic when it came to their rates last year.
+In other words, the firms with the highest rates in each segment received more push back when it came to their standard rates last year.

 Conversely, the Am Law Second Hundred was able to grow its collected rates by almost the same level as its standard rates with a growth of 3.9%.